brandinho/brandinho.github.io/_posts/2018-11-06-perceptron.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/truncated_distribution.png)
 {: refdef}

-You can import `scipy` and use the following function to generate samples from a truncated random normal distribution:
+You can import `scipy` and use the following function to generate samples from a truncated normal distribution:

 ```python
   import scipy.stats as stats